Bradben/pubRepo/js_doc.md

-Editing this in master branch
+Initiated in the master branch.